Independent Review Service

 • Community Care Grants, Crisis Loans and Budgeting Loans will be abolished.

-• Community Care Grants, and Crisis Loans (for items and general living expenses) will be replaced by a new localised service, from April 2013.
+• Community Care Grants, and Crisis Loans (for items) will be replaced by a new localised service.
 In England this service will be delivered by Local Authorities.
 The arrangements for Scotland and Wales will be determined by the respective devolved Governments.

-• The role of the Social Fund Commissioner will be abolished at some point after April 2013.
+• The role of the Social Fund Commissioner will be abolished and as a result there will not be an independent review process.

 IRS Report on the Experiences of Social Fund customers living in Scotland - October 2011